-This section investigates the geometric freedom at each control point of the FFD, which are the design variables of the optimization.
-The design variables are bounded by a box within their respective cross-section.
-The bounding boxes are constrained as a percentage of the hydraulic diameter of the cross-section.
+are constrained as a percentage of the hydraulic diameter of the cross-section.
 Following the results of the previous FFD volume definition study, an FFD consisting of 8 cross-sections with 8-by-8 control points is used here.
-For this study, we consider only the composite objective function with pressure recovery, distortion and swirl with $\alpha$ and $\beta$ values of 0.80.
+For this study, we consider only the composite objective function with pressure recovery, distortion, and swirl with α and β values of 0.80.